compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

    the Raspberry Pi that you have been using.

 #.
 Once the Pi is powered off, on the salt master node run :code:`salt-key -d raspberrypi -y` to delete the default image
    minion from salt master's registry.
+Then run the "Decommission node from Consul" and "Decommission node from Influxdb" jobs, specifying 'raspberrypi' as the "node_to_remove," so that the default image is removed from all monitoring.

 #.
 At this point, begin the normal Netboot Workflow as you otherwise would.